-Continuation of DHY 108 emphasizing more challenging clinical skills.
-Students develop treatment plans and do more detailed patient assessments.
+Continuation of DHY 108 emphasizing more challenging clinical skills and detailed patient assessment.
 An understanding of medical conditions and complications related to dental treatment is covered in lecture.
 May not be audited.

 PREVENTIVE ORAL HEALTH SERVICES IV

 Prerequisite(s): DHY 203, DHY 207, DHY 211, DHY 215 and current CPR certification